 4. Paramedic applicants must also submit current copies of the following certificates:

 - Basic Life Support (Healthcare Provider Level) CPR Card from American Heart Association, American Red Cross or American Safety & Health Institute

-- Pediatric Advanced Life Support or Pediatric Education for Prehospital Professionals (PEPP)
+- Pediatric Advanced Life Support (PALS) or Pediatric Education for Prehospital Professionals (PEPP) or equivalent

-- Pre-Hospital Trauma Life Support or Basic Trauma Life Support (BTLS)
+- Pre-Hospital Trauma Life Support (PHTLS) or Basic Trauma Life Support (BTLS) or equivalent

 - Incident Command System Training (ICS) 100, 200 and IS 700a, Introduction to National Incident Management System.